acloudfan/HLF-Vagrant-Dev-Setup/README.md

 Setup Vagrant Dev Environment
 =============================
+PS: If you get a permissions error, run this command
+> chmod 755 ./scripts/*.sh

 > Open a terminal window and cd to the root of this project
 > vagrant up
 > vagrant ssh